Infrastructure policy of Donald Trump: Public transportation

+In 2017, in its presidential budget proposal, the Trump administration suggested eliminating long-distance services by Amtrak, the national inter-city passenger rail company, due to its unprofitability.
+But this was rejected by Congress.

 In 2018, the Trump administration rolled out an infrastructure plan that allocates one quarter of the money available to rural areas, even though only 14% of Americans live there.
 This spells trouble for numerous large-scale urban projects and undermines aging transit networks in large established cities such as Chicago or New York City, which need significant funds for repairs, maintenance, and modernization, because it favors new construction.

 The Gateway Program is a plan to modernize railroad infrastructure between New York and New Jersey and to double the number of trains passing between those two states.
-This plan includes repairs to the old North River Tunnel, and the construction of the new Hudson Tunnel.
+This plan includes repairs to the old North River Tunnels, and the construction of the new rail tunnel beneath the Hudson River.

 Although he was initially in favor of the Gateway Project, Trump later turned against it and urged fellow Republicans to cut funding for it.
 Moreover, he dismissed the project as a local one that lacks national importance and a potential boondoggle.
 He subsequently cut money from the funds for the Gateway Program.
 While supporters of the Gateway Project argue that it is one of the nation's most pressing infrastructure needs, opponents are wary of additional federal spending and the fact that money will be taken away from smaller projects for their districts.
+Funding was subsequently restored to the "point of no return" by the Biden administration in 2024, with $12 billion allocated.

 Federal funding for smaller projects, such as $900 million for the Washington Metro's Purple Line, was approved.
 However, Trump's infrastructure spending plan stalled due to from Democrats who took issue with the fact that Trump preferred private funding and highways to federal funding and public transit.
 Of the projected $1.5 trillion, the federal government would spend only $200 billion.
 Under the Obama administration, funding for transit on one hand and for highways and bridges on the other hand were roughly equal.
 Under the Trump administration, some 70% of the funding would go to highways and bridges and only about 11% to transit.